King vs. California King Beds: What's the Difference?

 Here are a few questions to ask yourself to help you decide:

-- If you’re tall, do you mind if your feet dangle off the bed?
+- If you’re tall, do you mind if you have to deal with your feet hanging off the bed?

 - Do you spread out or move around a lot while you sleep?